qbicsoftware-archive/voronoi-treemap-cli/README.md

 voronoi-treemap-cli
 ======
 This is part of the voronoi visualisation of hierarchical data.
-See here for the visualisation: [Voronoi-treemaps-portlet](https://github.com/qbicsoftware/voronoi-treemaps-GUI).
+See here for the portlet: [Voronoi-treemaps-portlet](https://github.com/qbicsoftware/voronoi-treemaps-GUI).

 This tool creates a voronoi treemap from data provided by a csv or tsv file and writes it as an html file.
 This html file can then be viewed in a browser.